techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.37.md

 visible: true
 ---

-M2IF provides a clean-up functionality that provides the possiblity to remove values for empty columns.
+Pacemaker Community provides a clean-up functionality that provides the possiblity to remove values for empty columns.
 This is very helpful when using the `add-update` operation, because in general data will only be added or updated if already available.

 > As deleting data can reduce performance significantly, is should be used carefully!